PostHog/posthog.com/contents/tutorials/flutter-ab-tests.md

 1. The first screen will have a button which takes you to a second screen.
 2. The second screen will either have a `red` or `green` background color, depending on whether the user is in the `control` or `test` variant of our A/B test.
 This screen will also have a button which captures an event when it's pressed.
 We'll use this event as our goal metric for our test.

-To set this up, first ensure the [Flutter extension for VS Code](https://marketplace.visualstudio.com/items?itemName=Dart-Code.flutter) is installed.
+To set this up, install the [Flutter extension for VS Code](https://marketplace.visualstudio.com/items?itemName=Dart-Code.flutter).
 Then, create a new app by opening the Command Palette in VS Code (`Ctrl/Cmd + Shift + P`), typing `flutter` and selecting `Flutter: New Project`.

 Select `Empty Application` and name your app `flutter_ab_tests`.
 Then, replace your code in `lib/main.dart` with the following: